HugeIRL/HugeIRL/README.md

-### Hi there 👋

-👨🏻‍💻 I write code to solve problems

-🛠 I work as a DevOps Engineer in Winnipeg, Manitoba

-I can't get enough of 🍝 & my 🐕

-I currently spend my free time crafting new app ideas 🌱
+<h3>Hi there 👋<br>I'm Jared<br> a Web Developer, DevOps Engineer & more</h1
+<h6>I build websites, design web graphics, create apps, write automation, eat lots of 🍝 and take care of my two 🐕.<br>I have over 15 years of tech experience, building websites, designing web layouts and trying out new things.<br><br>I’m currently learning <a href="https://developer.apple.com/swift/">Swift</a> in my free time. 👨🏻‍💻</h6>

 <!--
 **HugeIRL/HugeIRL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.